Ideefixze/TutorialUnityMultiplayer/tutorial.md

 ```

-### 2.3 What command is this? - clever workaround.
+### 3.3 What command is this?
+Clever workaround.

-As we send our data in serialized form, we don't know what type of object we just serialized.
-This is tricky, because are sending Commands of different types and when we unserialize them, we have no idea what their type is, so how we can fix this?
-Here is my solution that I find very clever.
+As we send our data in serialized form, we don't know what type of object we just want to have deserialized. *Is this Command A, or Command B?
+I don't know!* So how we can fix this?
+Here is my solution, that would cost us an additional field in every command we send.

 Just make a class:
 ```